soodaayush/coindeno-web/README.md

 ## Lessons Learned

-Since React was my first web framework, I learned a tremendous amount about React, especially Redux.
+Since React was my first web framework, I learned a tremendous amount about React, especially concerning Redux.
 I learned about creating a database and how the website can interact with it.

 ## The Website